-Foreign Credentials Services of America (FCSA) is a strong supporter of AACRAO EDGE, the Electronic Database for Global Education
+Foreign Credentials Services of America (FCSA) is a strong supporter of and contributor to AACRAO EDGE, the Electronic Database for Global Education, the only juried resource on foreign education credentials in the U.S.

 What is EDGE?